dafuloth/dafuloth.github.io/_posts/2021-05-01-review-oculus-quest-2.md

 Overall I don't regret my purchase of the Quest 2 but if there's one thing I would have done differently it's that I would have sought an alternative solution to counterbalance the front-heavy headset, or I would've bought the Elite Strap from somewhere else - maybe John Lewis, or even Amazon - so that if it breaks within the warranty period, I could have got a refund more easily.

 If I had known about [VR Balance](https://vrbalance.net/) before I bought my Elite Strap directly from Oculus, I might have gone for that instead.
 I still might.

-Perhaps one legitimate downside of the Quest 2 is that we are locked into Facebook.